hem9984/Azlon-demo/plan.md

 After resolving the issues:

+- [x] Run tests for all components (all 25 tests now passing)
-- [ ] Run `start.sh` to expose the backend server to the frontend
+- [ ] Run `make start-server` to build and start Docker containers with Tailscale and expose the backend server to the frontend
-- [ ] Run `cd backend && poetry run schedule` to emulate the same process as if the JSON came from the frontend
+- [ ] Run `poetry run schedule` to emulate the same process as if the JSON came from the frontend

 ## Additional Tasks